soroswap/docs/02-soroswap-vs-uniswapV2/02-analizing_uniswapv2_pair_contract_part_2.md

 address this, an additional 32 bits are allocated in the storage slots for the accumulated prices of the ratios token A/token B and token B/token A. These extra bits handle any overflow resulting from repeated summations of prices.
     * **For Soroswap:** By default price0CumulativeLast won't be able to overflow in soroban due to the  `overflow-checks = true`.
-Also, there are no bigger slots in Soroban.
+Also, there are no bigger integer types in Soroban.
 See <https://soroban.stellar.org/docs/fundamentals-and-concepts/built-in-types>

 Following Uniswap official audit comments:
 <https://rskswap.com/audit.html#orgc9b3190>